UnixJunkie/SEED/README.md

 SEED is a program for fragment docking with force-field based evaluation of binding energy.

-Please refer to the documentation (seed_4.0.0_doc.pdf) to understand how to set up a calculation in SEED.
+The new SEED documentation is now online at: [https://caflischlab-seed.readthedocs.io/en/latest/](https://caflischlab-seed.readthedocs.io/en/latest/)!

+For details about the energy models implemented in SEED please refer to the original publications and to the pdf user manual (seed_4.0.0_doc.pdf).

 ### Installation ###
 cd to directory src and make SEED with the following command (you may have to modify the Makefile.local):